Charmandiox9/KornBeat/services/services.md

 ## Notes

-All services implement comprehensive health checks and use Docker's health-check dependencies to ensure proper startup order [7](#4-6) .
-The recommendation service includes a data synchronization mechanism that runs every 30 minutes to keep Neo4j updated with MongoDB changes [28](#4-27) .
-Each service is containerized with multi-stage Docker builds for production optimization [29](#4-28) .
+All services implement comprehensive health checks and use Docker's health-check dependencies to ensure proper startup order.
+The recommendation service includes a data synchronization mechanism that runs every 30 minutes to keep Neo4j updated with MongoDB changes.
+Each service is containerized with multi-stage Docker builds for production optimization.